 Impacting the vaccination gap

-Social Determinants of Health drive disparities in vaccination uptake within the adult population18
+Social determinants of health drive disparities in vaccination uptake within the adult population.1

-Households with limited income, education, and health care access demonstrate lower rates of vaccine coverage.18
+Households with limited income, education, and health care access demonstrate lower rates of vaccine coverage.1

 Household Income